andypasso/restaurant_page/README.md

 ## Install

 - Install npm and webpack commands.
-- Install a text editor (if you don't have already).
+- Install a text editor (if you don't have one already).
 - Clone the project to your computer.

-  Authors
+## Authors
   👤 Andres Rodriguez

 Github: @andynarf(https://github.com/andynarf)